Event and incident report software (tutorial)

 This feature allows you to build four different graph types:

 To build a graph first select your criteria then opt for the different variables you want to show.
 Bear in mind a pie chart can have only one variable, line/bar chart two and a bubble graph can have up to three variables.
+Because the bubble graph is dynamic.
+It’s popular with a wide audience that are less familiar with your day-to-day activity.
+It’s ideal for monthly, quarterly and annual reviews.

 A PDF conversion of the pie, line and bar charts is possible.